Virginia governor's race could show the way for Republican congressional campaigns | Law-Order

 Virginia governor's race could show the way for Republican congressional campaigns

-The race is important enough for Democrats that Biden and former President Barack Obama visited the state to campaign for McAuliffe, 64, in its final weeks.
-Virginia has elected just one Republican governor in the last two decades and Democrats currently also control both houses of the state legislature.
+The contest s important enough for Democrats that Biden and former President Barack Obama visited the state to campaign for McAuliffe, 64, in its final weeks.
+Virginia has elected just one Republican governor in the past two decades and Democrats currently also control both houses of the state legislature.
 If McAuliffe wins, he would retake the seat he held from 2014 through 2018.
 The state's laws forbid governors from serving consecutive terms.

 Campaigners have brawled https://www.reuters.com/world/us/partisan-war-over-teaching-history-racism-stokes-tensions-us-schools-2021-06-23 at school board meetings over the anti-racism issue this year, prompting the FBI https://www.reuters.com/world/us/us-justice-dept-defends-efforts-step-up-monitoring-threats-school-boards-2021-10-05 to step up its response to threats against board members.
 "It forces our children to view everything through a lens of race," Youngkin said at a campaign stop in Chesterfield, Virginia, on Oct.
 8.